voschezang/coding-handbook/goals-planning-strategy.md

 **(1) High level**

+A few variants:

 - North Star Goal: specific and measurable.
 A rough direction to go towards.
 Top of the goal/sub-goal hierarchy.
     - Make sure this metric is consistent with your definition of success.

-- Narratives: what the ideal state would look like.
+- Outcome or narrative: what the ideal state would look like.
 A vision.
     - E.g."1000 songs in your pocket"

 **(3) Planning**